kelloggm/wpi-paper/experiments/experimental-procedure.md

 The procedure:

-1. Fork and then clone the project, and checkout the commit in the projects/ directory.
+1. Fork the project, then clone your fork in the experiments/projects/ directory (create it if necessary).
+(TODO: why is the following step necessary?)
+Checkout the commit.
 In the file `projects.in`, record the URL (of your fork) and commit ID.
 Then, add a row to the "summary" sheet in the spreadsheet (https://docs.google.com/spreadsheets/d/1r_NhumolEp5CiOL7CmsvZaa4-FDUxCJXfswyJoKg8uM/edit?usp=sharing) with both the original and forked url as well as the commit ID.